What is a corpus?

 Multimedia corpus

-A multimedia corpus contains texts which are enhanced with audio or visual materials or other type of multimedia content.
+A multimedia corpus contains texts which are enhanced with audio or visual materials or other types of multimedia content.
 For example, the spoken part of British National Corpus in Sketch Engine has links to the corresponding recordings which can be played from the Sketch Engine interface.

 See BNC, where the spoken part (in particular the subcorpus ‘Audio sentences mp3’) is also available in the audio format and it can be played directly in the Sketch Engine interface.